Pentagon: 34 US troops had brain injuries from Iran’s strike

 Hoffman said that of the 34 with TBI, 18 were evacuated from Iraq to U.S. medical facilities in Germany and Kuwait, and 16 stayed in Iraq.
 Seventeen of the 18 evacuees were sent to Germany, and nine remain there; the other eight have been transported to the United States for continued observation or treatment.

-The one American sent to Kuwait has since returned to duty.
-All 16 of those who were diagnosed with TBI and remained in Iraq have since returned to duty, Hoffman said.
+The one American sent to Kuwait has since returned to duty in Iraq.
+All 16 of those who were diagnosed with TBI and remained in Iraq have since returned to duty there, Hoffman said.

+The eight who were sent to the United States arrived Friday and will receive treatment either at Walter Reed National Military Medical Center in Bethesda, Maryland, or at their home bases, Hoffman said.

 No one was killed in the attack on Ain al-Asad.
 The strike was launched in retaliation for a U.S. drone missile strike that killed Qassem Soleimani, the most powerful military general in Iran, on Jan.
 3 at Baghdad International Airport.